murillodigital/murillodigital/content/tech_talk/quay_vs_harbor.md

 ---
-title: "Quay vs Harbor - An opinionated perspective"
+title: "Quay vs Harbor"
+description: "A hands on experiment with container registries"
-date: ""
+date: "2020-08-19"
 draft: true
 ---